ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 All volumes that are created during VM provisioning are created on the same storage pool as the boot volume irrespective of their tier selection.
 {: note}

-**Virtual server instance volume**
+**Data volume**
-To create a virtual server instance volume, complete the following steps:
+To create a volume, complete the following steps:
 - Enter a unique name.
 - Enter the desired size of the volume.
 - Enter the quantity of volumes that you need.
-- Select from Tier 0, Tier 1, Tier 2, Tier 3, or Fixed IOPS.
+- Select from Tier 0, Tier 1, Tier 3, or Fixed IOPS.

 During VM provisioning, if you create additional data volumes to attach to the new virtual server instances then these data volumes can be created on any of the supported storage tiers.
 All these additional data volumes will reside in the same storage pool where the boot volume of the virtual server instance resides.